m3ller/colour_clustering/README.md

 example: `python driver.py 6`

 ## Example
 In the park picture below, we can see that the trees are very brightly coloured and distinct from the rest of the scenary.

-With k=6, we see that kmeans colour clustering does not really pick out the trees, where as kmeans++ still captures that distinction.
+With k=6, we see that Kmeans colour clustering does not really distinguish the trees from the buildings, where as kmeans++ is able to capture this contrast.
+This is due to the image having comparatively fewer orange/red pixels (colour of the trees) to blue/grey pixels (colour of buildings, sky, water), and due to the way Kmeans and Kmeans++ initialize their means.

+Since there are fewer orange/red pixels to blue/grey pixels, the uniformally random initial means selected by Kmeans is unlikely to be orange/red.
+Even in further iterations, since there are so few orange/red pixels (even within their own cluster), it becomes difficult to shift the weight of their closest mean to more of the red spectrum.

+In comparison, Kmeans++ gives more weight to selecting means that are significantly different from the means chosen so far.
+In this way, even though the first selected mean may be from grey/blue pixels, there is a much higher chance for a orange/red mean to be selected afterwards.
+Hence the distinction between the red/orange trees and everything else in Kmeans++.

 Also note that kmeans took 99 loops until convergence, while kmeans++ took 53 loops.

 | <img src="https://github.com/m3ller/colour_clustering/blob/master/park.jpg" width="430"> |
 |:---:|
 | <em> My photograph of George Wainborn Park, Vancouver, Canada. </em> |